logs2Graph/plaso2graph/README.md

 For example, a process execution may create an Evtx log, a prefetch and a SRUM artefact, the fact that __Plaso__ order the artefact by their timestamp make those artefacts close in the file and let us merge them without rereading the entire array.

-## Entity and Artifacts Supported
+## Roadmap

-This parts lists all Entities and associated artefacts extracted from Plaso, this is also a kind of Todo List.
+This parts lists all Entities and associated artefacts extracted from Plaso.

 - Process:
   - [x] Evtx EventID 4688